Thrillist: Description and history

 In 2022, Vox Media acquired Group Nine Media, bringing Thrillist into the Vox Media portfolio.

 Leadership and editorial staff

-In 2019, Thrillist hired Meghan Kirsch, formerly Vice Media's Senior Vice President of marketing and creative, as its chief content officer.
-That same year, the media brand named Helen Hollyman, Founding Editor of Vice's Munchies, its new Editor-in-Chief.
+In 2019, Thrillist hired Meghan Kirsch, formerly Vice Media's senior vice president of marketing and creative, as its chief content officer.
+That same year, the media brand named Helen Hollyman, founding editor of Vice's Munchies, its new editor-in-chief.

 After Group Nine Media's merger with Vox Media, Thrillist became a part of Vox Media's Lifestyle "pod," comprising Thrillist, Eater, POPSUGAR, and Punch.
-Later that year, Amanda Kludt, former Editor-in-Chief of Eater, was named Group Publisher of the Lifestyle sites.
+Later that year, Amanda Kludt, former editor-in-chief of Eater, was named group publisher of the Lifestyle sites.

 In 2023, Lindsay Schrupp, formerly of VICE Media's Broadly, was named the Editor-in-Chief of Thrillist.

 Reception

-Thrillist has a robust digital footprint and presence across the most influential social platforms, including Instagram, TikTok, Twitter, and Facebook, reaching over 12 million people a month across digital platforms.
+Thrillist maintains a presence across several social media platforms, including Instagram, TikTok, Twitter, and Facebook, with a reported monthly digital reach of over 12 million users.

 Thrillist is the recipient of four James Beard Foundation media awards.